ACS Public Policy Fellowship Programs

 The SPF also supports ACS' member-driven policy development process and encourages members to engage with their elected officials and other policymakers.

-SPFs gain a deeper understanding of how scientists and scientific organizations participate in public affairs through broad exposure to a range of policy topics and federal agencies.
+SPFs gain a deeper understanding of how scientists and scientific organizations participate in public affairs through broad exposure to a range of policy topics and stakeholders.
 SPFs also conducts a unique fellowship project based on their interests.

 Chris Yarosh (Science Policy Fellow 2016-2018) takes a break from meetings at the National Academy of Sciences.